-Flying over a carpet of forest from Bangkok to Yangon in Burma for my second trip with Turquoise Mountain I wondered at how the country would be digesting the recent election results – a strong victory for Aung San Suu kyi’s democratic party.
+Flying over a carpet of forest from Bangkok to Yangon in Myanmar for my second trip with Turquoise Mountain I wondered how the country would be digesting the recent election results – a strong victory for Aung San Suu Kyi’s Democratic party.

-At last an end to the violent military dictatorship after over 40 years.
-This was an historic moment for the country and I was excited to see how people were feeling.
+At last, an end to the violent military dictatorship after over 40 years.
+This was a historic moment for the country, and I was excited to see how people were feeling.

 The next morning, I went to the workshop to discuss the new collection.
 I was lucky enough to meet Terence Tan who has written a book on ancient Pyu design in Burma, a book which would be very influential for our first collection.
 Part of the aim of the project was to revive Burmese design, so drawing influence from the proto-historic, very fertile creative period in Burma seemed like a good starting point.

 The designs from the 2nd century BC to 11 century AD are simple and strong, and depicting of the world around them.
 They feature animals and plants of The Ancient World.

 The same techniques for gold work are still used today, but they are slowly disappearing and are now only to be found in the villages, for in the cities the demand is for a “Thai” style of jewellery making, one which is gem heavy, very ‘bling’, a more factory produced, rather than hand-made style.

 Turquoise Mountain had helped to find a small workshop of Rakhine goldsmiths (an ethnic group in the west of Burma) who still work by hand.
 Sitting on workbenches, wedged between the house altar, full of lights and offerings for Buddha and the house spirits, we discussed the concept of the collection.